Sell Your House With Mold in Illinois

 Illinois is one of the few states with mold-specific laws and regulations in real estate transactions.
 These laws seek to protect buyers and sellers by requiring the disclosure of any known mold issues in a home.

 Sellers are legally required to disclose any existing mold problems, whereas buyers have the right to conduct a professional mold inspection before closing the sale.
+Mold inspection and remediation are also needed when you are repairing a fire-damaged house.
 In addition, Illinois has strict mold remediation guidelines that homeowners and contractors must follow.

 Anyone selling a mold-infested Illinois home must know these laws and ensure compliance to conduct a successful real estate transaction.